QuChunhe/study/SoftwareEngineering.md

 Interaction UML diagrams
 * Sequence diagram（序列图）: Sequence diagrams are used to show a specific use case scenario.
 * Communication diagram （通信图）: Communication diagrams are a special type of interaction diagrams.
-They focus on how system participants are linked to one another.
+They focus on how system participants are linked to one another.通信图叫协作图(Collaboration Diagram)
 * Timing diagram (计时图): Timing UML diagrams provide a visual representation of a system's time constraints.